amsa10/CNN-segmentation/README.md

 ## Literature

-This project is based on or inspired by the following works:
+This project is based on by the following works:

 1. https://arxiv.org/abs/1901.10077